nihxl1/nihxl1/README.md

 🚀 Passionate about **AI, data, and creative problem-solving**

 I’m a **software developer** currently transitioning into the world of **Data Science** and **Machine Learning**.
-I love building things that blend logic with imagination — from small automation scripts that make life easier to intelligent systems that learn and evolve.
+I love building things that blend logic with imagination — from **automation scripts** that simplify workflows to **intelligent systems** that learn and evolve.

 ---

 ### 🚀 About Me

 🎓 Background in **Software Development** (Python, PHP, Django, CodeIgniter, JavaScript, HTML, CSS)
-⚙️ Experience in **Python automation**, streamlining repetitive processes and improving efficiency
+⚙️ Experience in **Python automation**, process optimization, and backend systems
 📚 Currently focusing on **AI, ML, and Data Science**
-🧩 Proficient with **modern development tools** like Git, Docker, REST APIs, and cloud-based workflows
+🧩 Skilled in **modern technologies** widely used in development: **Docker, Git, REST APIs, and cloud-based tools**
-💡 Interests: **model optimization, generative AI, automation, and applied deep learning**
+💡 Interests: **generative AI, model optimization, automation, and applied deep learning**
 🎮 Outside of coding, I love **games, storytelling**, and designing creative projects like my RPG *Echoes of the Abyss*
-🌍 Open to collaboration on **open-source AI or data-related projects**
+🌍 Open to collaboration on **open-source AI or data-driven projects**

 ---